menu icon

 Variations

-• Guava - Quesitos de guyaba (guava quesitos) are a common flavor variation.
-Omit the pineapple jam, and place a small slice of guava paste (affiliate link) on top of each cream cheese portion prior to folding.
+• Guava - Quesitos de guyaba (guava pastries) are a common flavor variation.
+Omit the pineapple jam, and place a small slice of guava paste on top of each cream cheese portion prior to folding.

 • Nutella - Nutella and pastries are a perfect match!
 Substitute Nutella for the pineapple jam in equal quantities for a creamy chocolate hazelnut version.

-• Fruit jam - Switch out the pineapple jam for any other type of jam.
+• Fruit jam - Switch out the homemade pineapple jam for any other type of jam.
 Try strawberry, grape, or apricot.
-If you can locate some passion fruit pepper jelly (affiliate link), it would provide a tangy, spicy kick and pair nicely with the cream cheese!
+If you can locate some passion fruit pepper jelly, it would provide a tangy, spicy kick and pair nicely with the cream cheese!

 • Sugar glaze - Many quesito recipes finish the baked pastries by brushing with a simple sugar glaze.
 I prefer the lighter dusting of powdered sugar as it's easier to eat and is sweet enough for me without the additional glaze.

-• If you do wish to make a sugar glaze, simply heat ½ cup granulated sugar with ½ cup water and ¼ cup honey (or light corn syrup) in a pan until sugar is dissolved.
+• For sugar glaze, heat ½ cup granulated sugar with ½ cup water and ¼ cup honey (or light corn syrup) in a pan until sugar is dissolved.
 Boil for one minute, and then cool.
 Brush on pastries while still warm instead of adding powdered sugar.

 Two golden brown filled quesito pastries on a speckled white ceramic plate.
 A small metal sieve of powdered sugar rests on the right of the plate.
 A small bowl of pineapple jam and a light blue napkin peek into the frame at bottom.
 Another plate peeks into the frame at top left.
 The plates rest on a tan stone surface.